MicrosoftDocs/fabric-docs/docs/security/security-overview.md

 You can also add RLS to a DirectLake dataset.
 If you define security for both SQL and DAX, DirectLake falls back to DirectQuery for tables that have RLS in SQL.
 In such cases, DAX, or MDX results are limited to the user's identity.

 To expose reports using a DirectLake dataset with RLS without a DirectQuery fallback, use [apps in Power BI](/power-bi/consumer/end-user-apps).
 With apps in Power BI you can give access to reports without viewer access.
 This kind of access means that the users can't use SQL.
 To enable DirectLake to read the data, you need to [switch the data source credential](/power-bi/enterprise/directlake-fixed-identity) from Single Sign On (SSO) to a fixed identity that has access to the files in the lake.

+### Protect data

+Fabric supports sensitivity labels from Microsoft Purview Information Protection.
+These are the labels, such as *General*, *Confidential*, and *Highlighly Confidential*, that are widely used in Microsoft Office apps such as Word, PowerPoint, and Excel to protect senstivity information.
+In Fabric, you can classify items that contain sensitive data using these same sensitivity labels.
+The sensitivity labels then follow the data automatically from item to item as it flows through Fabric, all the way from data source to business user.
+The sensitivity label follows even when the data is exported to supported formats such as PBIX, Excel, PowerPoint, and PDF, thus ensuring that your data remains protected.
+Only authorized users will be able to open the file.
+For more information, see [Governance and compliance in Microsoft Fabric](../governance/governance-compliance-overview.md).

-## Recover data
+### Recover data

 Fabric data resiliency ensures that your data is available in case of a disaster.
 Fabric also enables you to recover your data in case of a disaster, Disaster recovery.
 For more information see [Reliability in Microsoft Fabric](/azure/reliability/reliability-fabric).

+## Administer Fabric

+As an [administrator in Fabric](../admin/admin-overview.md), you get to control capabilities for the entire organization.
+Fabric enables delegation of the admin role to capacities, workspaces and domains.
+By delegating admin responsibilities to the right people, you can implement a model that lets several key admins control general Fabric settings across the organization, while other admins who are in charge of settings related to specific areas.

+Using a variety of tools, admins can also [monitor](../admin/admin-overview.md#monitor) key Fabric aspects such as capacity consumption.
+You can also [view audit logs](../admin/track-user-activities.md) to monitor user activities and investigate unexpected incidents if needed.

 ## Capabilities